vuejs/docs/src/guide/quick-start.md

+---
+aside: deep
+---

 # Quick Start

 ## Without Build Tools

-Vue can be used without a build step in progressive enhancement or relatively simple use cases.
-Simply copy the following code into an HTML file and open it in your browser:
+To get started with Vue without a build step, simply copy the following code into an HTML file and open it in your browser:

 ```html
 <script type="importmap">